Hollywood Movie Memories Introduction

 Originating as a turn-of-the-century novelty, the motion picture business soon became a multi-million dollar industry.
 In fact, by the early 1920’s, the business of making movies had already become America’s fifth largest industry and would go on to become one of the most significant and influential communication and entertainment tools of the 20th century.

 During the time that the First World War was taking place, the “studio system” evolved in Hollywood and would dominate the movie industry for a period of close to 25 years.
 Generally credited with the creation of this system were Adolph Zukor, William Fox, and Carl Laemmle.
 Essentially, the system provided a movie studio’s production chief with virtually total control over a films director and its stars.
+This insured strict budget control and tight filming schedules.
+The “studio system,” while great for the studio, proved to be oppressive for the talent.

 Movie technology continued to advance during this decade, and with the development of the microphone the film industry was about to undergo dramatic change.
 However, this advancement was not entirely welcomed by all.
 Many of the silent era’s greatest stars would be unable to make the transition from the silent film to the “talkie”.
-Silent movie fans had in their minds their own idea regarding the ‘spoken sound’ of the actors and actresses they loved and found it difficult to accept the real sound of many of their voices.
+Silent movie fans had, in their minds, their own idea regarding the ‘spoken sound’ of the actors and actresses they loved and found it difficult to accept the real sound of many of their voices.

 Sound had arrived, signaling an end to the silent film era, and it was here to stay.